What is Hypoglycemia Unawareness? (Unabridged)

 This is why any avenue through which someone decreases the amount of insulin they are taking will in turn help decrease the amount of lows, whether that’s through the adoption of a low-carb diet, anti-diabetic medication (I swear that’s actually what T2DM oral meds are called), or increasing insulin sensitivity through weight loss, diet, or exercise.
 When you’re dealing with less insulin, your alpha cells are less likely to be overridden and more likely to be able to help you out.

 Of course, all of this is assuming that you have glycogen in your liver for glucagon to help release in the first place!
-Things like intense endurance exercise and prolonged fasting can temporarily reduce the amount of glycogen stored in your liver, and things like alcohol metabolism, rare genetic diseases, and other toxic ingestions can reduce or inhibit your liver’s ability to break glycogen down and release it as glucose into your blood.
+Things like intense endurance exercise and prolonged fasting can temporarily reduce the amount of glycogen stored in your liver, and things like alcohol metabolism, rare genetic diseases and other toxic ingestions can reduce or inhibit your liver’s ability to break glycogen down and release it as glucose into your blood.
 If any of these things are true, even if your alpha cells aren’t being suppressed by excess insulin and can release enough glucagon, it still might not be able to actually do its job in the liver and release glucose, meaning that you’ll have to supplement with exogenous glucose/treat the low with carbs.

 If any of you guys have ever drunk alcohol without also ingesting a lot of carbs (so in like a diet vodka soda or something similar) you’ve probably noticed middle of the night lows or next-morning lows.
 This is because alcohol metabolism basically uses up all the molecular supplies in your liver that would otherwise go towards glycogen breakdown and glucose release.
 Once the alcohol is gone and done hogging the enzymatic cofactors, glucagon can do its job properly again.

-Anyway, there are a lot of reasons why all the usual biologic safety mechanisms to prevent and correct low blood sugar don’t always work in our non-physiologic, dysregulated Type 1 Diabetic state.
+Anyway, there are a lot of reasons why all the usual biologic safety mechanisms to prevent and correct low blood sugar don’t always work in our non-physiologic, dysregulated type 1 diabetic state.
 It can get even more complicated once you start talking about the neural control of pancreatic hormone release and how that gets wonky in diabetic autonomic neuropathy, but I’ll stop here for now.
 Let’s talk about low symptoms.

 Part 3: Hypoglycemia Unawareness

 Sympathoadrenal symptoms are basically just signs of the safety mechanisms that are in place to make sure your brain has enough glucose.
 Therefore, they occur before your brain is actually in trouble.
 Neuroglycopenic (literally “low brain glucose”) symptoms (confusion, dizziness, ataxia, slurred speech, paresthesias, seizures and eventually somnolence, loss of consciousness and coma) from hypoglycemia don’t occur until your brain doesn’t have enough glucose to function properly.
-The threshold for this is around 50 mg/dL.
+The threshold for this is around 2.8 mmol/L50 mg/dL.

 But if there is one thing that is always true about nerves, it’s that they adapt to their surroundings.
 When you first put on clothes in the morning, the pressure-sensing nerves in your arms tell you that there is something touching your skin.
 Eventually the nerves adapt to the constant stimulus, the feeling goes away, and you forget that your skin is covered in clothing.
 The opposite is true, too!
 When you wear glasses for a long time and then finally take them off, the pressure-sensing nerves on your face and head sometimes still feel like you’re wearing glasses, or a bracelet, or a ring, or whatever.